arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 <button class="button button--primary">...</button>
 ```

-## componentName-descendantName
+### componentName-descendantName

 A component descendant is a class this is attached to a descendant node of a component.
-It's reponsible for applying presentation directly to the descendant on behalf of a particular component.
-Descendant names must be written in camel case.
+It's responsible for applying presentation directly to the descendant on behalf of a particular component.
+Descendant names must be written in the camel case.

 ```html
 <article class="tweet">